Britain's battered coalition in low-key anniversary

 British Deputy Prime Minister Nick Clegg vowed his Liberal Democrats would take a more "muscular" role in the coalition as it marked its first anniversary Wednesday with little celebration.

 A poll showed that public confidence in the government led by Conservative Prime Minister David Cameron was at an all-time low after a year of austerity measures aimed at slashing Britain's record deficit.

-A spokeswoman for Cameron's Downing Street office said it would be "business as usual" on the anniversary, adding: "What we are doing is ensuring we continue to deliver on the coalition programme."
+A spokeswoman for Cameron's Downing Street office said it was "business as usual" on the anniversary, adding: "What we are doing is ensuring we continue to deliver on the coalition programme."

 But he said the Lib Dems would also make their influence more visible.

 "We will stand together, but not so closely that we stand in each other's shadow," he said in a speech.